airbytehq/glossary/content/term/apache parquet.md

 ---
-title: "What is Apache Parquet"
+title: "What is Apache Parquet?"
 tags:
 - data engineering
 ---